aztfmods/terraform-azure-vmss/README.md

 - the inclusion of multiple network interfaces.
 - the support for multiple data disks.
 - the flexibility to incorporate multiple extensions
-- terratest is used to validate different integrations
+- utilization of terratest for robust validation.
+- autoscaling capabilities with the use of multiple rules.

 The below examples shows the usage when consuming the module: